petrvolny/cs-corporate-sdk-js/docs/README.md

 ### Sorting

 Methods that support server side sorting take object with properties `sort` and `order` as a parameter.
-These methods' parameters interfaces extend [`Sortable`](https://github.com/Ceskasporitelna/cs-core-sdk-js/blob/master/lib/web-api/lists.ts) interface.
+These methods' parameters interfaces extend [`Sortable`](https://github.com/Ceskasporitelna/cs-core-sdk-js/blob/master/lib/web-api/lists.ts) interface which takes enum as a generic.
 Both `sort` and `order` parameters are optional but you obviously cannot use `order` parameter without using `sort` parameter.
-Available `Sort` values are dependent on individual API. `Order` can be `asc` for ascending which is also default or `desc` for descending.
-These parameters must be defined as array of strings.
+Available `Sort` values are dependent on individual API and we provide you with these values in enums where possible.
+You can use these enums or just pass strings. `Order` can be `asc` for ascending which is also default or `desc` for descending.
+We provide [`Order`](https://github.com/Ceskasporitelna/cs-core-sdk-js/blob/master/lib/web-api/lists.ts#L156) enum for these values too.

 ```javascript